If interested in TxCHSE classes (formerly known as GED®),

 The time needed to pass your GED® test will depend on you!
-If you enroll in classes, you will be required to commit to a minimum of 60 hours of attendance.
+If you enroll in classes, you will be required to commit to a minimum of 40 hours of attendance.
 The length of time you require will depend on how much you already know, how much you need to review and learn, and on the amount of effort you are willing to give.
 You need to plan to complete and pass all four tests with a combined score of 600 minimum.

 How will I know what I need to study?

 Each student is tested on his knowledge in reading writing and math.during orientation.
 The short assessment will show what skills you have already mastered, and what skills need to be perfected.
 Students will be tested periodically through the course to check on the progress each student is making.

 How will I know if I'm ready to take the GED® test?

-When you have shown sufficient progress, you will have the opportunity to take a practice test to determine if you are ready for the official GED® test.
-Practice tests can only be administered by an Adult Education staff member.
+When you have shown sufficient progress, you will have the opportunity to take a practice test to determine if you are ready for the official test.

 How can you help?